VirtuslabWorkshops/terraform-workshop/lab04new/README.md

 ## Objectives

+- Understand how you can adapt terraform in projects with existing infrastructure
 - Import existing resources to bind them with Terraform `state`
 - Modify `state` by removing and importing objects
 - Inspect `state`